free-honey/naumachia/docs/getting_started/SMART_CONTRACT.md

 ### Testing

 How do wo know it works though?
-We can right unit tests!
+We can write unit tests!

 We can use the `TestBackendBuilder` to build an in-memory representation of a ledger.
 You can start by giving a starting balance to the address `me` who is specified as the signer in `new()`.